View David Teeter's Obituary on dailyadvocate.com and share memories

 In addition to his parents, David was preceded in death by his brothers, Bill, Jim and Carl Teeter; sisters, Dolly Green, Hazel Bradburn and Marge Ferrell; a daughter, Suzie Teeter; and a son, Noah Teeter.

-David is survived by his wife, Virginia (Beck) Teeter whom he married on March 27, 1992; his daughters, Carla Clark (Randy) and Roxanne Beck (Mark), both of Greenville; two grandchildren, Jared Clark and Vincent Hill, both of Greenville; three great-grandchildren, Max and Dominic Clark and Brookly Dean, all of Greenville; and his dear friends, Helen L. Teeter, Charlie Herron and James Bubemyre; and his beloved dogs, Jack and Babe.
+David is survived by his wife, Virginia (Beck) Teeter whom he married on March 27, 1992 who now resides in Tampa, FL; his daughters, Carla Clark (Randy) and Roxanne Beck (Mark), both of Greenville, OH; two grandchildren, Jared Clark and Vincent Hill, both of Greenville, OH; three great grandchildren, Max and Dominic Clark, and Brookly Dean, all of Greenville, OH; and his dear friends, Helen L. Teeter, Charlie Herron and James Bubemyre; and his beloved dogs, Jack and Babe.

 He knew no stranger and loved telling his stories.
 One could sit for hours and listen to those wonderful vivid stories as he made them so real and they seemed to come to life.
 It was almost as if you became a part of that story and of that time.